heroicrelics.org

 Lunar Excursion Module Simulator

 The Lunar Excursion Module Simulator (or LEMS) was a trainer used to simulate landing the Lunar Module on the moon.
-It was suspended from Langley Research Center's the Lunar Landing Research Facility, an A-frame steel structure 400 feet long and 230 feet high, over a simulated lunar surface and allowed the astronauts to familiarize themselves with the handling characteristcs of the LM.
+It was suspended from Langley Research Center's Lunar Landing Research Facility, an A-frame steel structure 400 feet long and 230 feet high, over a simulated lunar surface and allowed the astronauts to familiarize themselves with the handling characteristics of the LM.

-The LEMS was initially fitted with a helicopter-type crew cabin, but this cabin was eventually replaced with a stand-up cabin, which offered better viewing for the pilot.
+The LEMS was initially fitted with a helicopter-type crew cabin (e.g., NASA photos L62-5805, L63-9781, L65-1439, L65-4813, L66-9503), but this cabin was eventually replaced with a stand-up cabin, which offered better viewing for the pilot.

 The outriggers for the reaction control system appear to have been removed from the LEMS for display purposes.